Fennec82/Dieselpunk-13_Redux/README.md

 A Chaosstation-brand fork of Dieselpunk-13 that follows Empire of Kurzikstan lore

-For any questions, contact the Chaosstation Host and Empire of Kurzikstan Loremaster at @Fennec82 on Github or @Arrhythmia_V on Steam or Telegram
+For any questions, contact the Chaosstation Host and Empire of Kurzikstan Loremaster at @Fennec82 on GitHub or @Arrhythmia_V on Steam or Telegram

 ## CONTRIBUTING